-Freshsales by Freshworks is a top sales CRM with robust customer management tools and call center features.
+Freshsales is a top sales CRM with robust customer management tools and call center features.
 Inbound calling features like ticket routing and call management allow you to answer calls from leads and get them to the right person, while its outbound built-in dialer helps you call by auto-dialing the number in client records.
 These, along with Freshdesk integrations, make Freshsales a good choice for call centers looking for strong yet affordable tools.

 While Freshsales offers many important features for call centers at a price most can afford, its free version lacks many of these tools.
 If a free plan is one of the most important factors for your team, consider Bitrix24, which provides robust features even in its no-cost tier.